The best Stardew Valley mods for growing crops and earning gold

 As far as farming games go, Stardew Valley is untouchable.
 Launched in early 2016 by publisher Chucklefish and developer ConcernedApe, the game lets players live out their farming fantasies in a rural village.

-Life is slow in Stardew Valley, and while the game encourages players to go at their own pace as they grow crops and meet the locals, there’s definitely a few gameplay benefits from adding mods.
+Life is slow in Stardew Valley, and while the game encourages players to go at their own pace as they grow crops and meet the locals, there are definitely a few gameplay benefits from adding mods.
 Luckily, players can modify the game’s files using SMAPI, the Stardew Valley mod loader.
-From NPC locators to farming improvements, here’s some of the best mods available for Stardew Valley on PC.
+From NPC locators to farming improvements, here are some of the best mods available for Stardew Valley on PC.

 NPC Map Locations